sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 For 1st part, process-reboot-cause copies the previous-reboot-cause.txt to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name after processing the reboot-cause.
-Currently previous-reboot-cause.txt is plan text format but this file content will be formatized to be parsed easily.
+Currently previous-reboot-cause.txt is plain text format but this file content will be formatted to be parsed easily.
-Read each reboot-cause information from saved previous-reboot-cause files And update reboot-cause information upto 10 entries to state-DB.
+Read each reboot-cause information from saved previous-reboot-cause files And update reboot-cause information up to 10 entries to state-DB.

 The example shows the previous reboot-cause files stored in /host/reboot-cause/previous-reboot-cause/.
 ```